 Late Fees: Consider the transaction time when setting up your autopay in order to avoid annoying late fees.
 Late payment fees will vary by vendor but could be costly.

-While giving yourself, for example, a four-day buffer could be a good start, it’s important to check with each vendor to determine their recommended timeline.
+While giving yourself a few days of buffer could be a good start, it’s important to check with each vendor to determine their recommended timeline.
 Finally, after you’ve set up autopay, monitoring payments during the first few months to be sure they happen on time can help ease the transition.

 There is almost always an option to autopay the “minimum payment” on a credit card, which may be tempting.
 There is no penalty when you pay the minimum payment, so it is certainly better than doing nothing.